Chillig/ST_biostatistical_analysis/README.md

 python_scripts/spatial_correlation. <br>
 All preprocessing steps and analysis are run in python.
 Solely the differential gene expression (DGE) analysis and pathway enrichment analysis are run in R. <br>
-A processed example data is provided in [Add URL](https://..??) and by running the pipeline the generated results will be saved in the output folder. <br>
+A processed example data is provided in [to be added soon](https://..??) and by running the pipeline the generated results will be saved in the output folder. <br>
 You can clone the repository by typing in the terminal the command:
 ```{bash}
 git clone https://github.com/Chillig/ST_biostatistical_analysis.git